-As bi-directional stream’s major use case is conversational bot so Voicebot is more appropriate.
+As a bi-directional stream’s major use case is conversational bot so Voicebot is more appropriate.

-For ease of understanding and accessibility to the applet use cases without any hassle or avoiding misconfiguration
+For ease of understanding and accessibility to the applet use cases without any hassle or to avoid misconfiguration

-The voicebot applet can be plugged in the flow to replace the agent.
-As soon as the flow is hit, the voicebot applet will trigger a websocket connection with the url endpoint.
+The voice bot applet can be plugged into the flow to replace the agent.
+As soon as the flow is hit, the voicebot applet will trigger a WebSocket connection with the URL endpoint.
 Once the connection is established, there will be real-time transmission/streaming of the audio in the same connection.

-For instance, It can act as a conversational IVR bot, for example, a stock trading company where the bot can ask the name of the stock.
-Customer says the name and the bot can tell the real-time price of it.
+For instance, It can act as a conversational IVR bot, for example, in a stock trading company where the bot can ask the name of the stock.
+The customer says the name and the bot can tell the real-time price of it.

 There are two legs

 - PSTN leg

 4. How can we enable a voicebot for a tenant?